 The electric consumption of this device is very low.
 It only draws 25 watts of power and its PPF efficacy is around 2 μmol/J.

-Roleadro 75W has no cooling fans and only depends on an aluminum heat sink to dissipate heat.
+Roleadro 75W sports no cooling fans and only depends on an aluminum heat sink to dissipate heat.

-It retails at a very low price on Amazon compared to other advanced grow lights (You can check its price here on Amazon).
+It retails at a very low price on Amazon compared to other advanced grow lights (You can check its price here).

 7. GE LED Grow Light Bulbs (Supplemental Lighting)

-GE grow lights are on our list for one significant reason: versatility.
+GE grow light LED bulb is on our list for one significant reason: versatility.